You’re becoming a what?

 After graduating from UCLA, I traveled, married, returned to school to do graduate work in Education and taught elementary school in the Los Angeles City Schools.
 During summer vacation in 1975, I saw a poster at a bookstore about a meditation course taught by two Tibetan Buddhist monks.
 Having nothing else to do and not expecting much, I went.
 I was quite surprised when the teachings by Ven.
 Lama Yeshe and Ven.
 Zopa Rinpoche proposed answers to the questions that had been with me since childhood.
 Reincarnation and karma explain how we got here.
 The fact that attachment, anger and ignorance are the source of all our problems explains why people do not get along and why we are dissatisfied.
 The importance of having a pure motivation shows that there is an alternative to hypocrisy.
 The fact that it is possible for us to abandon completely our faults and develop our good qualities limitlessly gives purpose to life and shows how each of us can become a person who is able to be of effective, wise, and compassionate service to others.

 The more I investigated what the Buddha said, the more I found that it corresponded to my life experiences.
 We were taught practical techniques for dealing with anger and attachment, jealousy and pride, and when I tried them, they helped my daily life go better.
-Buddhism respects our intelligence and does not demand blind faith.
+Buddhism respects our intelligence and does not demand faith without investigation.
 We are encouraged to reflect and examine.
 Also, it emphasizes changing our attitudes and our heart, not simply having a religious appearance on the outside.
 All this appealed to me.

 There was a nun leading the meditations at this course, and it impressed me that she was happy, friendly, and natural, not stiff and “holy” like many Christian nuns I had met as a child.
 But I thought that being a nun was strange—I liked my husband far too much to even consider it!
 I began to examine my life from the perspective of the Dharma, and the Buddha’s teachings resonated within me as I thought deeply about our human potential and the value of this life.
 There was no getting around the fact that death was certain, the time of death was uncertain, and that at death, our possessions, friends, relatives and body—everything that ordinary people spend their entire life living for—do not and cannot come with us.
 Knowing that the Dharma was something extremely important and not wanting to miss the opportunity to learn it, I quit my job and went to Nepal where Lama Yeshe and Zopa Rinpoche had a monastery and Dharma center.